DanPerry1808/ElectionViewer/README.md

 4. For each party standing, take their 'Party_ID' from the 'Party' table and enter it into the 'Party_ID' of the 'Results15' table.
 Then enter the number of votes that party got in that election
 5. Repeat steps 3 and 4 for the 'Results17' table
 6. Press 'Write Changes'

+# Known Issues
+- All parties are currently hardcoded into the code in PartiesList.java
+- Drop down list on main menu currently limited by height of the screen and has no scroll bar